lizmat/articles/dont-fear-the-grepper-3.md

 ```
 { $_ %% 2 }
 ```
 is an even more simplified block (which may be familiar to some of you as a ["lambda"](https://en.wikipedia.org/wiki/Anonymous_function)).
 Any block with code in it, will automatically set the topic variable `$_` *inside* of that block to the argument passed to it.
 One could argue that it no longer looks like a pointy block, and you'd be right.
-But under the hood, it still acts as if `-> $_` was specified.
+But under the hood, it still acts as if `-> $_` was specified, and thus preserves its "pointy" behaviour.

-Note that can call still call that block as if it were a subroutine:
+Note that you can call still call that block as if it were a subroutine:
 ```
 say { $_ %% 2 }(137); # False
 say { $_ %% 2 }(42);  # True